 For my 20 month old son, we are focusing on colors, shapes, and animals.
 I am using a Montessori approach for his learning, so we are focusing on the concrete concepts and learning how to describe things in our environment.
 Although my daughter probably could have done some of the activities on my website at this age, my son is definitely not ready for them.

 With a silly 20-month-old in the mix, it has been nearly impossible to have a structured plan since he started walking at age 10 months!
 When he was an infant, my daughter and I would enjoy long, uninterrupted activity and reading sessions, and she learned hundreds of Chinese characters rapidly.
 Now, we have to be flexible, and I am still learning how to maximize teaching of 2 kids with different developmental levels and interests.
+My daughter is not learning quite much as she did last year.
+However, I’m trying not worry too much about it, because eventually my son will be able to sit still longer and participate in reading activities.

 Therefore, some days, we read only one book.
 Some days, we read several.
 Sometimes my daughter reads on her own.
 Sometimes she only wants to hear me read.
 Sometimes we take turns reading.
 Sometimes we don’t read and just make up our own stories.